Adamcake/Bolt/app/README.md

 Styling for the app is done with [tailwindcss](https://tailwindcss.com/).

 -   Installation
-    -   Running `npm install` within this directory will install it as a dev dependancy.
+    -   Running `bun install` within this directory will install it as a dev dependancy.
-    -   It can be used with `npx`.
+    -   It can be used with `bunx`.
     -   Or as a standalone executable.
 Get the binary for your OS [here](https://github.com/tailwindlabs/tailwindcss/releases)
 -   Usage
     -   Be sure to run tailwind in the same directory as the 'tailwind.config.js'.
-    -   To use while developing, you will likely want to watch for css changes, here is an example using a binary:
+    -   To use while developing, you will likely want to watch for css changes, here is an example:
-        `./tailwindcss-linux-x64 -i src/assets/input.css -o src/assets/output.css --watch`
+        `bunx tailwindcss -i src/assets/input.css -o src/assets/output.css --watch`
 -   Optimizing for production
     -   To minify the 'output.css', use this:
-        `./tailwindcss-linux-x64 -o src/assets/output.css --minify`
+        `bunx tailwindcss -o src/assets/output.css --minify`

 ### Linting & Formatting